wal-g/wal-g/docs/Redis.md

 Deletes backups from storage, keeps N backups.

-User should specify time or date to keep.
+User should specify time or date to keep or backup name.

 Dry-run remove retain all after specific date
 ```bash